-My scholarly commitments center on the exploration of how power, discourse, culture, and violence intersect within public life, affecting how individuals and groups engage within their communities, both politically and culturally.
+My scholarly commitments center on the exploration of how power, discourse, culture, race, and violence intersect within public life, affecting how individuals and groups engage within their communities, both politically and culturally.
 I pursue these explorations from a rhetorical perspective, one in which discourse, texts, theory, and criticism are key modes of investigation.
 As a scholar grounded in the critical and materialist approach to communication, relations of power often frame the questions in my work.

 Selected Published Work